pabloelt/pabloelt.github.io/content/project/project7/index.md

 Notes:

 * This article presents a technical explanation of the development process followed in the project.
-* Source code can be found [here](https://github.com/pabloelt/sales-forcasting-for-a-retail-company).
+* Source code can be found [here](https://github.com/pabloelt/risk-scoring-for-a-neobank-company).
-* You can also test the credit risk analyzer web application [here](https://github.com/pabloelt/sales-forcasting-for-a-retail-company).
+* You can also test the [Risk Scoring Analyzer](https://risk-scoring-analyzer-web-app.streamlit.app/) web application.

 ---